Beef Noodle Soup

 Flavor Diversification:

-- Vegetarian versions: Using plant-based meat and mushrooms
+- Vegetarian versions: using plant-based meat, mushrooms

-- Seafood versions: Replacing beef with seafood
+- Seafood versions: replacing beef with seafood

 Service Upgrades: